John P. Sabo: World War II

 When the United States entered World War II, Sabo completed a training course at United States Naval Academy and was commissioned as a Lieutenant Commander in the United States Navy in 1942.
-He was assigned to oversee physical conditioning at one of the navy's training centers.
+He was assigned to oversee the mass exercise group at the Navy's training centers at the University of North Carolina at Chapel Hill.
+In 1944, he was assigned to the Allied advanced base in New Guinea, where he assisted George Halas with recreation and morale.
+By 1945, he had been promoted to Commander and was stationed in the Philippines.